 Start with these easy tasks to discover Django’s development process.

 The code that you write belongs to you or your employer.
 If your contribution is more than one or two lines of code, you need to sign the CLA.
 See the Contributor License Agreement FAQ for a more thorough explanation.

 If an unreviewed ticket reports a bug, try and reproduce it.
 If you can reproduce it and it seems valid, make a note that you confirmed the bug and accept the ticket.
 Make sure the ticket is filed under the correct component area.
 Consider writing a patch that adds a test for the bug’s behavior, even if you don’t fix the bug itself.
 See more at How can I help with triaging?

 Look for tickets that are accepted and review patches to build familiarity with the codebase and the process

 Mark the appropriate flags if a patch needs docs or tests.
 Look through the changes a patch makes, and keep an eye out for syntax that is incompatible with older but still supported versions of Python.
-Run the tests and make sure they pass on your system.
+Run the tests and make sure they pass.
 Where possible and relevant, try them out on a database other than SQLite.
 Leave comments and feedback!

 Keep old patches up to date